 “The remarkable achievements in the field of non-surgical spine treatments performed by Dr. Shin have had positive impact on human health world widely”, said Lou Anna K. Simon, the president of Michigan State University.
 “This honorary doctoral degree would be a good example and motivation for Michigan State University students.” she said.

 Along with this, the American medical community proposed international cooperation for clinical and joint research on Chuna therapy at the point of the beginning of a demonstration project on insurance payment of Chuna therapy.

 Prior to the ceremony, the American Academy of Osteopathy, the Korean Society of Chuna Manual Medicine for Spine and Nerves, and the Jaseng Medical Foundation made an agreement on a memorandum of understanding (MOU) to promote international academic exchanges.

 Through this business agreement, each institution will conduct [exchanges in education and research, academic information, clinical fellows exchange, joint research for education and research, and Osteopath doctor –Korean Medicine doctor treatment cooperation are planned.

-“I am honored to receive a doctorate from the University of Michigan, that leads the osteopathic medicine in the United States” said Chairman Shin, “As the interest on Korean medical treatments such as acupuncture or Chuna manipulation therapy in American medical community has increased recently, I will do my best to spread Korean medicine in the future” he said.
+“I am honored to receive a doctorate from the Michigan State University, that leads the osteopathic medicine in the United States” said Chairman Shin, “As the interest on Korean medical treatments such as acupuncture or Chuna manipulation therapy in American medical community has increased recently, I will do my best to spread Korean medicine in the future” he said.